kunukn/react-collapse/README.md

 # react-collapse

-Collapse component with css transition for elements with variable and dynamic height.
+Collapse component with CSS transition for elements with variable and dynamic height.

 # Demo